Jpetitgas/TodoList/contributing.md

 ## Code Quality

-By contributing to this project, please ensure to maintain a Grad A quality level from Codacy. phpcs is using in local, follow PSR rules, at the minimum PSR-1, PSR-2 and PSR-4.
-In addition, respect as much as possible the SOLID principles.
+* By contributing to this project, please ensure to maintain a Grad A quality level from Codacy.
+* phpcs is using in local, follow PSR rules, at the minimum PSR-1, PSR-2 and PSR-4: vendor/bin/php-cs-fixer fix src
+* In addition, respect as much as possible the SOLID principles.